Ready for life after bankruptcy?

 A debit card is fine, since it just draws on your own money.
 It isn’t a loan to be repaid.

 Just like automatic bill pay, if you have ongoing and necessary expenses regularly billed to your credit card, you need to make a new arrangement to pay those bills monthly.
+You can expect your credit cards to be terminated upon filing.

 Remember the checking account float